 - Reference model describes the properties of contract management and is imported to the product manager.
 The SAP data categories are mapped to the msg.PM data categories, such as ACCP Integer, Char string (max.
 255 chars)

 - Data is imported to msg.PM from contract management, to allow calculations to be performed there and to enable the reconciliation process with the reference model.
 The reference model cannot be edited in the product manager

-- Data is exported from the product manager to contract manager – static product data and calculation results.
-In contract management the system administrator uses extension services for enhancements
+- Data is exported from the product manager to the contract manager – static product data and calculation results.
+In contract management, the system administrator uses extension services for enhancements

 1.4.2.
 Integration to other Insurance systems from FS-PM:

 - Business Partner (FS-BP): Policy reads data from the business partner to get e.g. the valid address of the business partner.
-Business partner is used across FS-PM main axis hierarchy in form of policy holder, premium payer, insured person etc.
+The business partner is used across the FS-PM main axis hierarchy in form of policyholder, premium payer, insured person, etc.

 - Financial Accounting (FI): Non-CF accounting documents are transmitted to FI for the creation of a balance sheet.

 - Collection and Disbursement (FS-CD): Cash-Flows are exported to FS-CD.
 These are documents or payments (collections/disbursements) that Policy expects to be paid physically by the customer or insurance company.
 FS-CD may itself aggregate its documents and send it to FI.